-- Relevant on-screen context is not captured along with auto-captured user actions.
+- Relevant on-screen context is not captured as event properties along with auto-captured user actions.
 (When manually coding event capture, this context can be programmatically added to events.)

 - Minor changes to on-page elements (e.g., testing a change of text on a button) quietly breaks tracking continuity and requires lots of manual maintenance work.
 (This refers to the “tracking continuity” challenge I mentioned earlier.)

 - Generated data is difficult to use, because it is not logically named, and will require software or data engineering resources to make it usable.

 - By collecting everything, it is inevitable that the auto-track code will collect personal/private information and violate security/regulatory requirements.

 Of course, some of these issues are much larger than others, and not all the issues will affect different data consumers in the same way.
 But, what if “self-driving” website event auto-capture technology could overcome all of these challenges?

 Introducing the Next Generation of User Behavior Data Capture